CEH – Swissonic

-9min read
+11min read

 Although administratively the LSRH would be considered part of the CEH, the two institutions CEH and LSRH would be factually independent and not even exchange expertise at the beginning, although starting from 1964, progress reports of the LSRH would be integrated into the CEH reports described as coming from the ‘Ligne Pilote’.
 In these reports Max Hetzel was referred to as director of the ‘Ligne Pilote’.
 The fact that Hetzel was referred to as ‘director’ was part of the deal with Sydney de Coulon, as Hetzel did not want to be a subordinate of another leading person when returning to Switzerland (7).

-Hetzel was not among the believers of the quartz revolution and when in late 1965 it became clear, that the CEH would redirect the efforts from researching the tuning fork system to the quartz regulation, Hetzel categorically refused to work on the development of a quartz watch, which he deemed impossible.
-The reason not being the principle of using quartz as a resonator, which he was aware to be superior to the tuning fork, but he saw no industrially compatible way to solve the problem to provide the high amount of energy needed to run such a wrist watch (3).
+Hetzel was not among the believers of the quartz revolution and when in late 1965 it became clear, that the CEH would redirect the efforts from researching the metal tuning fork system to the quartz regulation, Hetzel categorically refused to work on the development of a quartz watch, which he deemed impossible.
+The reason not being the principle of using quartz as a resonator, which he was aware to be superior to the metal tuning fork, but he saw no industrially compatible way to solve the problem to provide the high amount of energy needed to run such a wrist watch (3).

 The first caliber which was developed by Hetzel’s group was given the number ‘151’ and the project was named ‘Swissonic’ by Hetzel himself (1).